fclaerho/buildstack/README.md

 ### EXAMPLE

-Clone a random repository on github and use sc to run its tests and package it:
+Clone a random repository on github and use `bs` to run its tests and package it:

 	$ git clone $something
 	$ cd $something